 Please remember that we aren’t judging whether your dog is “good” or “bad” or whether they should be able to socialize with other dogs.
 We’re simply looking at whether our specific environment is a good fit for them.

 Do you have breed restrictions?

 Here, Doggy! does not have breed restrictions.
 Our assessments are based on how the individual dog adapts to our environment.

 Will you feed my dog while they're at daycare?

-If you're dog usually eats a midday meal, you can bring their lunch when you drop them off and we'll be glad to feed them.
+If your dog usually eats a midday meal, you can bring their lunch when you drop them off and we'll be glad to feed them.
+The dogs are fed in separate feeding areas, so there is no competition for food.
 Please note that we do not feed dogs breakfast or dinner unless they are boarding with us.